emmabostian/Front-End-FAQ/html.md

 # HTML

 **What are `<div>` and `<span>`?
 Why would you use them?**

 All HTML documents have two types of element - block and inline.
 A `<p>`, or paragraph is an example of a block element; `<strong>` is an example of an inline element.
-These elements are treated differently when a browser dislays your page:
+These elements are treated differently when a browser displays your page:

 -   a block level element has 100% width by default and any subsequent elements will appear below it.
 -   Inline elements do just that - they appear inside block level elements, only taking up the width that they need and they can only have padding and/or margin added to the left or right sides.

 Most elements in HTML are designed for a specific purpose - a paragraph, a heading, bold text, etc, but a `<div>` is a generic block element that you can use for whatever you want.
 In the same vein, `<span>` is a generic inline element.
 But what would you use them for?